igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 <!--more-->

 This project iteration, already the third one, mainly consists of code enhancements.
-So now let's take a closer look at it.
+So now, let's take a closer look at it in the order in which they were added.
 The source code is available [here](https://github.com/igor-baiborodine/campsite-booking/tree/v4.3.0).

 List of changes:
-Rewrite tests in BDD style using JUnit 5
+- Rewrite tests in BDD style using JUnit 5
-Switch to var syntax for local variables
+- Switch to var syntax for local variables
-Upgrade dependencies and Java to the latest LTS, namely Java 17 Add campsite table, upgrade API to v2
+- Upgrade dependencies and Java to the latest LTS, namely Java 17
+- Add campsite table, upgrade API to v2
-Switch from H2 to Apache Derby
+- Switch from H2 to Apache Derby
-New GitHub action for updating README TOC
-Add findForDateRange method without a pessimistic write lock Add integration tests for concurrent bookings create/update
+- Add findForDateRange method without a pessimistic write lock

-Intro
+- Add integration tests for concurrent bookings create/update
+- New GitHub action for updating README TOC

 {{< toc >}}

+### Tests with JUnit 5 in BDD style

-### Local Variables: var Syntax
+### Local Variables with var Syntax

-### Tests: BDD Style and JUnit 5

 ###